 The statement was viewed as dehumanizing and fear-mongering toward black children, a fact that has grown more pronounced in light of the crime bill's disproportionate impact on people of color.
 While the bill drew bipartisan support when it passed, history has not been kind to it.
 It is now seen as having exacerbated the problem of mass incarceration by establishing a "three strikes" sentencing rule — which increased prison sentences for people who had been convicted of previous violent crimes — providing more funding to build prisons, gutting education grants for inmates and expanding police departments.

 As Clinton vies for the presidency of the United States, these statements, and her support of neoliberal policies on immigration and crime, have come back to haunt her.
 For many critics, they encapsulate the Democratic Party's hypocrisy around advocacy for people of color — that no matter how much they outpace the GOP in terms of party diversity and support for legislation that helps black and brown communities, the Democrats also pushed policies that have battered and devastated them.

 Which raises the question: Can people of color trust Democrats to save us in the streets the way we are so often expected to save them at the polls?

 Over the past year, black activists have disrupted Clinton's campaign events multiple times with protests citing the 1994 crime bill and Clinton's role in selling it to the American people.
 The effect has been clear.
 Fueled by popular backlash against a string of police shootings of black people, the Democratic Party has been forced to take young people of color's concerns more seriously than ever before.

-The Democratic National Convention was the party's chance to prove to the nation it was more than just a fair-weather ally.
-Their plan was simple: If the Republican National Convention was the most flagrant display of racism and white ethno-nationalism to hit mainstream American politics in a generation, the DNC — fueled by a groundswell of bourgeoning liberalism within the party's rank and file — would be its opposite.
+But the Democratic National Convention was the party's chance to prove to the nation it was more than just a fair-weather ally.
+Their plan was simple: If the Republican National Convention was the most flagrant display of racism and white ethno-nationalism to hit mainstream American politics in a generation, the DNC — fueled by a groundswell of bourgeoning progressivism within the party's rank and file — would be its opposite.